Rhizopogon salebrosus: Ecology

+Distribution

 Distribution of species is a prevalent topic, especially as climate change continues to alter forest ecosystems.
 Within the Deschutes National Forest, Oregon, USA, the historic range of Pinus contorta is steadily changing due to increasing temperatures and drought, declines in winter precipitation and snowpack.
 These environmental changes may have facilitated the migration of Pinus ponderosa into P. contorta territory.
 Observations such as these have led to studies examining the relationship between pine species distribution and how they are aided through the fungal composition of the soil.
 It has been confirmed that R. salebrosus is one of the dominant fungal symbionts in both P. contorta and P. ponderosa.
 These findings indicate that the successful migration of pine species may be influenced by the previous distribution or co-migration of ectomycorrhizal fungi.

 Fire is known to significantly reduce biomass and diversity of ectomycorrhizal fungi.
 Though some species are more persistent than others.
 One study found that R. salebrosus was present in the soil before and after prescribed burning, suggesting that it is able to survive or re-establish quickly after a disturbance such as fire.

+Similar species

 Rhizopogon kretzerae is another ectomycorrhizal fungus under the Rhizopogon subgenus Amylopogon.
 R. kretzerae are similar to R. salebrosus in that they form obligate symbiotic relationships with Pterospora andromedea, however these associations are usually only observed in eastern populations.
 Like other members of the subgenus Amylopogon, R. kretzerae is known to act as a mycobiont host to the parasitic plant P. andromedea and grow under members of Pinaceae, however it has only ever been found associated with Pinus strobus or the eastern white pine.
 In recent years there has been a noticeable decline in eastern populations of P. andromedea likely due to human impact.
 Conservation management efforts are being made by examining the genetics of P. andromedea's preferred eastern fungal symbiont, R. kretzerae.
 In many cases, mycoheterotrophic plants and mycorrhizal fungal relationships are so specific that seedling recruitment is not possible in the absence of their key fungal symbiont.
 Close relatives of the host fungi are sometimes able to trigger germination, though survivorship is low.